GreyMilton/house-of-games-api/newREADME.md

 ## 5. Create local databases and seed

-You can now create the two repo databases locally.
+You can now create the repo's two local databases.
 They are a *'development'* database, and a *'test'* database.

 In order to create the two databases, run this code in your terminal:
 `````